This article was last updated on 11/19/25.

 👉 Why it works: People are far more likely to engage with emails that feel like they were written for them, not just sent at them.

-More emails do not equal more revenue—at least not sustainably.
+Here’s the truth: more emails don’t equal more revenue.
+In fact, they’re killing your results.
 Savvy marketers are finding that quality over quantity wins in the inbox.

 • Instead of sending five sales emails in a week, send one polished campaign with a clear value proposition.